jbenand/jbenand.github.io/index.md

 {% include_relative assets/plots/female_to_male_actor_ratio_per_country.html %}

 Now, looking at the female-to-male ratio among actors in the top five movie-producing countries since 1920, the picture isn't great for women with the ratio usually staying below 1.
 Some big swings in the early decades can reflect the social and economic changes of the time.
 Since the 1960s, things start to level off at quite a low ratio and unfortunately, there's been no real progress since.
-There is some variation across countries with for example France and the UK that occasionnally have slightly better ratios than the US and India.
-Overall, this graph paints a picture of slow, uneven progress when it comess to the representation of women in global cinema.
+There is some variation across countries with for example France and the UK that occasionally have slightly better ratios than the US and India.
+Overall, this graph paints a picture of slow, uneven progress when it comes to the representation of women in global cinema.

 But maybe this ratio swings in favor of actresses depending on the genre of the movie !
 Let's take a look at the gender repartition for different genders.